 If a student must withdraw from the program due to prolonged illness or severe injury that prohibits their participation, verified by a doctor’s certificate, CPYB will consider an account credit option for tuition paid at the time of withdrawal.

-After the 5-Week Summer Ballet Program has started, tuition paid is non-refundable and non-transferable to another student or program.
+After the Beginning Summer Ballet Programs have started, tuition paid is non-refundable and non-transferable to another student or program.

 Covid Safety Measures Note:

 While CPYB will continue to operate with rigorous health and safety guidelines in place, our plans and protocols will continue to evolve and are dependent upon the progress of the pandemic and updates to public health regulations and policies.
 All programs are subject to change.
 COVID -19 vaccines are encouraged but not required for those who are age-eligible.